Brunas/meteo_lt/README.md

 1. Download _all_ the files from the `custom_components/meteo_lt/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Meteo.Lt"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Meteo.Lt":
+     - Enter latitude and longitude to use for the integration.
+Default values are Home Assistant Home location.
+     - Unlimitted number of locations are supported - `weather.meteo_lt_ABCD` entity is created where `ABCD` is name of the nearest calculated place from available places in api.meteo.lt.

 ## Enable Debug Logging